uvm-plaid/CS6993-S23/README.md

 - Understand how to use proof assistants for defining and proving properties of programs, including:
     - Application of Hoare Logics to functional programs.
     - Defining and reasoning about inductive structures.
-    - Probabilistic programming
+    - Probabilistic programming- how and why.
-    - Application of Probabilistic Relational Hoare Logics
+    - Application of Probabilistic Relational Hoare Logics to probabilistic programs.
 - Program functionally and write verified proofs of programs in Coq
 - Program probabilistically and write verified proofs of programs in EasyCrypt